hathitrust/lss_log_analysis/README.md

   * process_cgi.pl
     * General program for pulling out cgi parameters from a get URL sent to a CGI program.
 Required by parseClicklog.pl and parseQueryLogsNew.pl

+* Programs for parsing other logs
   * parseJSON_logs.pl
     *  Program to parse application logs roger created in attempt to unify logging.
 These logs contain one json document per line and are in /htapps/babel/logs/access.
 Note this program was a quick and dirty modification to  an earlier log program and needs a rewrite
   * parseNewPT.pl
     * Program to parse pt logs (not the json acces logs).